2022–23 Manchester United F.C. season: FA Cup

-As a Premier League side, United entered the 2022–23 FA Cup in the Third Round Proper in January 2023.
+As a Premier League side, United entered the 2022–23 FA Cup in the third round proper in January 2023.
 They were drawn against Everton and the match was played at Old Trafford on 6 January 2023 as the first match of the round.
 Antony opened the scoring after just four minutes, Conor Coady equalised ten minutes later.
 He then scored an own goal in the second half to give United the lead, before Marcus Rashford scored a third goal from the penalty spot.

-In the Fourth Round Proper, they were drawn at home to Championship side Reading.
+In the fourth round proper, they were drawn at home to Championship side Reading.
 Casemiro scored two goals in five minutes, before Fred scored a third goal with a backheel.
 Amadou Salif Mbengue scored a consolation goal for the visitors in the 72nd minute.

-In the Fifth Round Proper, Manchester United were drawn at home again, this time against West Ham United.
+In the fifth round proper, Manchester United were drawn at home again, this time against West Ham United.
 Despite falling behind in the 54th minute by Saïd Benrahma, an own goal from Nayef Aguerd levelled the tie in the 77th minute, before two late goals from Alejandro Garnacho and Fred secured the home side's progression to the quarter-finals, and a home tie with Fulham.

-In the quarter-finals, United fell behind first when Aleksandar Mitrović scored for Fulham at the 50th minute, his first FA Cup goal.
+In the quarter-finals, United fell behind when Aleksandar Mitrović scored for Fulham in the 50th minute, his first FA Cup goal.
 A handball from Willian at the goal line led to a VAR referral, where Fulham manager Marco Silva attempted to influence the referee, which resulted in his dismissal.
 The referee then granted the penalty kick on review, and red carded Willian for denying a clear goalscoring opportunity.
 Right after Willian was shown the red card, an enraged Mitrović assaulted referee Chris Kavanagh, prompting his own immediate expulsion.
-Bruno Fernandes equalised with the penalty.
+Bruno Fernandes equalised from the penalty.
 Two minutes later, Marcel Sabitzer backheeled his first United goal following a pass from Luke Shaw.
-Fernandes secured the victory right before the final whistle assisted by Fred as they secured a fourth consecutive 3–1 cup win and a record 31st FA Cup semi-final.
-They will be pitted against Brighton & Hove Albion, whom they defeated in the 1983 FA Cup final.
+Fernandes secured the victory right before the final whistle, assisted by Fred, as they secured a fourth consecutive 3–1 cup win and a record 31st FA Cup semi-final.
+United were drawn against Brighton & Hove Albion, whom they defeated in the 1983 FA Cup final.

+In the semi-final, United and Brighton both had chances before the match ended goalless after extra time.
+Both teams converted their first six penalties as it entered sudden death; Solly March missed Brighton's seventh attempt before Victor Lindelöf converted to take United into their 21st FA Cup final, their first since 2018 and the first FA Cup final to feature a Manchester derby.